AadityaGithubFirst/AadityaGithubFirst/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Facts are fun

-But in all actuality you can reach out me using my e-mail account: <a src='aadi.nair20703@gmail.com'>email</a>
+But in all actuality you can reach out me using my e-mail account: **aadi.nair20703@gmail.com**